-Matthews!
-Of course it's a great honor to be dean of Religious

-Education, and that also was not an honor I had sought.
-At the time I was chairman of the Department of Ancient Scripture, but I was asked to be the dean.
+MATTHEWS: Of course it is a great honor to be dean of Religious Education, and that also was not an honor I had sought.
+At the time I was the chair of the Department of Ancient Scripture, but I was asked to be the dean.
 This was a time of transition for Brigham Young University.
-There was a major overhaul and a new emphasis given to the university to upgrade the academic standards.
-New ways in selecting faculty and giving rank advancement were being incorporated.
+There was a major overhaul, and a new emphasis was given to the university to upgrade the academic standards.
+New ways of selecting faculty and of giving rank advancement were being incorporated.
 The whole university was undergoing change, particularly in academic areas.
 To become dean at just such a time without any past experience was rather interesting.
-One of the challenges was maintaining the proper character of religious education when everything was going toward an academic emphasis.
+One of the challenges was maintaining the proper character of Religious Education when everything was going toward an academic emphasis.
 It's my feeling and conviction that while academic excellence and hard study have a place in religious education, the foundation of religious education is testimony and revelation and the building of character.
 There were some dichotomies presented there, and I was right in the middle of it.
 Those were some challenges.

-Baugh: What do you feel were some of your significant accomplishments as dean?
+BAUGH: What do you feel were some of your significant accomplishments as dean?